Filaga-Pizza-in-Chelsea-Market

 Note: Fresco’s offers vegetarian options.

-A post shared by The Uptown Garrison (@theuptowngarrison)
+The Uptown Garrison

-821 W 181st St
+Address: 821 W 181st Street, Washington Heights

 Listen, dating is hard, but I have a foolproof plan to make it (slightly) easier.
 And that plan is to head to The Uptown Garrison for an evening of festive cocktails, flattering lighting, and of course, some of the best pizza in Manhattan.